 They are seen as eight times more valuable than iOS players.

-12. 59% percent of Android users prefer casual games as of September 2017.
+12. 59% percent of Android users prefer casual games.

 13. Ketchapp was the leader among iPhone gaming app publishers worldwide, with 24.07 million downloads in January 2018.